-The agency Safety Committee operates in compliance with OSHA requirements and monitors operations for hazards and opportunities for improvement in safety performance.
-Safety representatives from each center are resources available to help address any site-specific safety matter including anything related to hazard communication and chemical management.
-Employees are encouraged to utilize the Safety Concern Form to document any health or safety concern and have it reviewed by the Safety Committee.
+The agency Safety Committee operates in compliance with OSHA requirements.
+Safety representatives from each center serve as resources to help address any site-specific safety matter including anything related to hazard communication, the safe use of approved chemicals, established safety protocols, and identification of potential hazards.